 If the condition that the patient is trying to treat is complex (and often chronic), they will most likely need to utilize a specialty pharmacy, too.

-What they don’t tell you is those medications will often be limited to certain accredited specialty pharmacies, impacting patient access.
-Fortunately, University Health has added over 50 new medications to our program with no signs of stopping.
+What they don’t tell you, is that those medications will often be limited to certain accredited specialty pharmacies, impacting the patient’s access to them.
+Fortunately, University Health has added countless new medications to our program with no signs of stopping anytime soon.

 How can I transfer to a University Health pharmacy?